The 4.51% headline rate hides a 3.6% reality

 The top-of-the-table Cash ISA rate in April 2026 is 4.51% from Trading 212, and it is engineered for the best-buy tables.
 Strip out the 0.91% one-year bonus for new customers and the underlying rate is 3.6%.
 Plum sits at 4.31% headline, 2.54% base.
 Tembo's 4.3% falls to 2.8%.
 The MoneySavingExpert best-buy table spells this out in the small print that most savers skim past.

 After twelve months the bonus evaporates and you are on the underlying rate — usually within 30-80bps of the Bank of England base rate, which is currently 3.75%.
-The MPC's next decision lands on 30 April.
-Consensus expects the Bank to hold, but the forward curve prices two cuts by year-end.
+The MPC held at 3.75% on 30 April 2026 (8–1 vote, with chief economist Huw Pill voting to raise) and the next decision lands on 18 June 2026.
+The forward curve still prices one or two cuts before year-end.
 When Bank Rate falls, underlying ISA rates fall with it — and the 4.51% you locked onto today becomes 3.2-3.4% before the 2027 tax year arrives.

 The compounding rate for any long-horizon plan is the underlying rate, not the teaser.
 Build your ten-year projection around 3.6% not 4.51% and the maths against equities gets a lot worse.